 Theology is a fascinating study of religious traditions throughout the centuries and their effects on world economics, politics and history.
 While some students may go on to work within a specific faith, others can use this degree to deepen their understanding of the divine as well as of people’s beliefs.

 The basic characteristic of Austrian higher education system is a four-year course.
 After completion of undergraduate degree, the university often have scholarships for those students who may want to further studies to master’s and even to doctorate levels.

 Top Master Programs in Theology in Austria 2018

-M.A. programme Intercultural Theology offers a unique combination of theory and practical experiences.
+M.A. program Intercultural Theology offers a unique combination of theory and practical experiences.
 Teaching language is English. [+]